Setting up a Brooder for Baby Chicks

 You will need to decide whether you will raise your chicks indoors or in a sheltered location such as a garage or barn where they are safe from predators and won’t get too cold.

 Baby chicks learn to scratch very early and they stir up an incredible amount of dust.
 We raised our first batch of 6 chicks in a tote in our master bath.
-They were only indoors for a month but they created an amazing amount of dust on every surface.
+They were only indoors for a month but they created an unbelievable amount of dust on every surface.

 Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclosures page.)